-I sometimes wonder if we Christians don’t use the term “born again” a little too offhandedly.
 It is one thing to say one is “born again” but quite another to be “born again”.
+Hypocrisy maybe?

-The term “born again” applies to individuals who have made a personal commitment to Christ that remains important in their life and who believe they will go to Heaven after they die because they have confessed their sins and accepted Jesus Christ as their Savior.
+Biblical worldview applies to individuals who have made a personal commitment to Christ that remains important in their life and who believe they will go to Heaven after they die because they have confessed their sins and accepted Jesus Christ as their Savior

-One would expect them to meet the criteria for a Biblical worldview.
-But a significant number do not.
+As these definitions have the same meaning.
+One would expect those declaring “born again” to meet the criteria for a Biblical worldview.
+Based on beliefs a significant number do not.

-A study from the American Culture and Faith Institute (ACFI), conducted by Barna, reported that 30% of Americans meet the criteria as “born again”.
-The ACFI study went further to show that only 30% of those qualifying as “born again” actually meet the criteria of a Biblical world view even though 79% of them think they do.
+In a study for the American Culture and Faith Institute (Barna 2017) reported that only 30% of “born again” adults actually meet the criteria of a Biblical world view even though 79% of them declare that they do.
 As examples, 24% do not believe the Bible is the inerrant word of God, 30% do not believe the Bible is accurate in its life teachings, only 46% read the Bible at least once weekly, 67% believe having a faith is more important than what faith a person accepts, half agree Jesus sinned because he was human, about 60% believe good works can gain heaven, less that 40% share their faith at least once monthly and most troubling less than half believe the Bible contains absolute moral truths.

 These beliefs are not too different from the beliefs expressed by those who left the church.
 Thus it appears that the “born agains” who do not meet the Biblical worldview criteria are “born again” in their own minds.